1. The Power Of Essential Oils

 Alternative therapies are growing in popularity and the idea of our bodies energy flow has been used within medicine throughout ancient times.
 Research by Alice Moore has shown how different mind-body-spirit techniques can often help reduce anxiety, pain, strengthen the immune system and accelerate healing by inducing a “relaxation response” (13).

 Spending the time to focus on the flow of your energies can really feel uplifting.
-Spending the time to acknowledge your own energies and the connection we all have can really help and for me it definitely helped build my self-esteem and confidence in my own body.
+Spending the time to acknowledge your own energies and the connection we all have, can really help.
+For me, it definitely helped build my self-esteem and confidence in my own body.

 (1) Sayorwan, W., Siripornpanich, V., Piriyapunyaporn, T., Hongratanaworakit, T., Kotchabhakdi, N., & Ruangrungsi, N. (2012).
 The effects of lavender oil inhalation on emotional states, autonomic nervous system, and brain electrical activity.